 If you choose to ship using your own courier, please be advised NYIOOC will not pay any fees or other shipping charges.

 Please contact NYIOOC if you have any questions about shipping your samples.

 NYIOOC entries are immediately masked, coded and stored in our secured, climate-controlled vault that maintains the oils at 14-15°C (57.2-59.0°F) under 100% UV-free lighting.

 Award winners can purchase stickers and trophies in their Producer Tool dashboard.
 Trophies must be ordered before August 1 of the competition year.
 Stickers must be ordered before August 1 of the competition year.
 No stickers or trophies will be available after these dates.
 Please note you are only permitted to affix award labels to winning brands of the same harvest.
 For example, you cannot affix a 2019 Gold Award sticker to a 2020 harvest oil.

 We’re afraid it is true.
 Maybe your oil won an award in another competition, you have laboratory and sensory analyses that show it's perfect.
 The fact is, that on the day it was tasted in New York by the NYIOOC judging panel, either it displayed defects or it did not earn a score high enough for an award at NYIOOC.
 The international panel of expert judges at the NYIOOC are trained to find defects.
 We hope you can use the information provided to investigate possible causes.
 All results are verified and final.

 Participating in the NYIOOC World Olive Oil Competition is the best investment you can make in your olive oil brand.

 NYIOOC winners join the elite group of artisans who are celebrated and publicized all year long.

-The International Culinary Center and the Olive Oil Times Education Lab will present the Olive Oil Sommelier Certification Course May 13 – May 18, right after the 2019 NYIOOC.
+The Olive Oil Times Education Lab will present the Olive Oil Sommelier Certification Course from May 11 to May 15.